-City of New York and city of Yonkers fiduciary taxes General instructions
+New York City and Yonkers fiduciary taxes

+General instructions

 City resident fiduciary tax

 The fiduciary of a New York City or Yonkers resident estate or trust or part-year resident trust who is required to file a New York State fiduciary return must file a New York City or Yonkers fiduciary return for the estate or trust on the same New York State form on which the New York State tax liability is reported.
 If forms are required to be filed reporting a state minimum income tax or a state separate tax on lump-sum distributions, the respective New York City separate tax is also required to be computed on the same state forms.